SpectacularAI/3dgs-deblur/README.md

  * Automatically created by `train.py`: Renders of evaluation images and predictions are available in `outputs/DATASET/VARIANT/splatfacto/TIMESTAMP` (`/renders`, or `/demo_video*.mp4` if `render_video.py` has been run, see below)
  * Demo videos: see `render_video.py`.

+## Processing the raw input data

+This method also creates the extra variants discussed in the appendix/supplementary material of the paper.

+**Synthetic data**: Download and process as

+    python download_data.py --dataset synthetic-raw
+    python process_synthetic_inputs.py

+**Smartphone data**: Download as:

+    python download_data.py --dataset sai-raw

+and then process with the following steps

+ 1. Process and convert using the Spectacular AI SDK to get VIO velocity and pose estimates (`--preview` is optional).
+Creates a dataset called `sai-cli`:

+        python process_sai_inputs.py --preview

+ 2. Run COLMAP.
+NOTE: this has some level of randomness.
+COLMAP may or may not fail for some of the sequences, but should eventyally succeed for the included sequences after a few retries.
+Run until ALL sequences succeed.
+See also the `python run_colmap.py` to list cases and `python run_colmap.py --case=N` to run a specific case.
+Creates a dataset called `colmap-sai-cli-imgs`.

+        python run_colmap.py all

+ 3. Create the other variants by combining and augmenting the above two by running:

+        ./scripts/create_smartphone_variants.sh
+        # or
+        # EXTRA_VARIANTS=ON ./scripts/create_smartphone_variants.sh

+Note: all the components in this pipellsine are not guaranteed to be deterministic, especially when executed on different machines.

 ## Training with new recordings directly